 Plants, animals, and microbes have been used by humans for nutrition and development of products for consumption.
 Biotechnology is the application that uses living processes and biological systems and their derivatives to obtain and produce the products to increase the quality of human life.
-The ultimate goal of this field is to improve the product yield from living organism either by employing principles of bio-engineering/bio-process technology or by genetically modifying the organisms.
-For example, production of bread or other bakery items from wheat flour after adding yeast as fermenting organism.
+The ultimate goal of this field is to improve the product yield from living organisms either by employing principles of bio-engineering/bioprocess technology or by genetically modifying the organisms.
+One example is the production of bread or other bakery items from wheat flour after adding yeast as fermenting organisms.

 List of Applications of Big Data In Biotechnology

 Biotechnology Could Largely Benefit By the Use of Big Data.
 Here are various applications of Big Data in the field of biotechnology.

 The Genome Project, especially for the human, took over a long time of worldwide research and support to identify the 20,000 plus genes and sequence of all 3 billion genome bases.
 This project costs billions of dollars globally, but today’s biotechnology companies use the Big Data database that can decode entire genomes for just thousands of dollars.
 The genomics market helps different data companies that use frameworks and tools to conduct huge and complicated computing tasks to analyze genetic, medical, and biological data.
 These companies often work with computer hardware giants to improve their application performance and their Big Data analysis results.

 Big data can also be quite an application in the field of agriculture.
 Data gathered from GPS technology are stored in the framework of Big Data, and multiple GPS enabled tractors can help farmers to cope with the changing environmental condition by implementing farming precisely.
 Data analytics is also changing the landscape of the biotech industry with its contribution to genetic research in creating genetically modified organisms.
 Such engineered crops can be modified with inputs from data collection from Big Data to improve crop yield, survive changing conditions, and disease-free plants are obtained.